Azure/azure-saas/src/Saas.Admin/readme.md

 ## 1. Module Overview

 This project hosts a service api which serves as a gateway to administrate the SaaS ecosystem of Tenants.
 It is fully self-contained such that it includes complete copies of all necessary classes for operation.
-Since it contains no direct references to the other projects, it can be extracted to launch in isolation insofar as expected substitutes are configured.
+Since it contains no direct references to the other projects, it can be extracted to launch in isolation.
+However, keep in mind that some functionality within the API does have [dependencies](https://azure.github.io/azure-saas/components/admin-service/#dependencies) on other services.

 For a complete overview, please see the [SaaS.Admin.Service](https://azure.github.io/azure-saas/components/admin-service/) page in our documentation site.